Your Rights When a Creditor Violates the Automatic Stay

 Has the creditor received notice of the bankruptcy?

-If you just filed bankruptcy, and you receive a letter or statement demanding payment from a creditor, you can usually assume that it was sent before the creditor received official notice of the filing.
-If you continue to receive notices from the same creditor after a reasonable period, two weeks or so, we recommend that you bring it to your attorney’s attention so that the attorney can contact the creditor to make sure that the information about your case has been properly recorded.
+If you just filed bankruptcy, it could be that the notice hasn't reached the creditor.
+If you continue to receive notices from the same creditor after a reasonable period, two weeks or so, bring it to your attorney’s attention so that the attorney can contact the creditor to make sure that the information about your case has been properly recorded.

 Keep your case number and the name of the court (for instance, the Bankruptcy Court for the Northern District of Texas, Dallas Division), and your attorney’s name and phone number handy so that you can provide that to any creditors who reach you by phone.
 Once you tell them you filed bankruptcy, they have a right to ask for the bankruptcy info, but they do not have a right to continue to ask for payment.
 Keep a record of any further calls you receive from that creditor and be sure to inform your attorney of the creditors to whom you provided your bankruptcy information.